 Associate Dean, Curriculum and Residency

-Dr. Jasmine Carino, ND, graduated from CCNM in 1998 and was one of the first NDs accepted into the two-year residency program.
+Dr. Jasmine Carino, ND (non-clinical), graduated from CCNM in 1998 and was one of the first NDs accepted into the two-year residency program.
 As the associate dean, curriculum and residency program, Jasmine designs strategies for curriculum change, oversees the residency program and helps ensure delivery of high-quality continuing education.

 “Since graduating from this program in 1998, I have played a role in the changes in the curriculum over the years.
 I love being a part of a team that is unwavering in its intent to improve the educational experience of our students, and graduate confident and competent naturopathic doctors. ”